 As part of the approval process, Pardee RAND signed and returned a Certification and Agreement to the Department of Education.
 Pardee RAND will use no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.

 Pardee RAND estimates that 75 students at the institution are eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act.

 Pardee RAND students were informed that all students who were U.S. citizens or permanent residents were eligible for emergency relief funded through the CARES Act.
 Students were told that grants covered expenses related to the disruption of campus operations due to coronavirus, including food, housing, course materials, technology, health care, and child-care.

 Students were instructed to fill out a request form stating the student’s name and the amount of funding requesting.
-Students were asked to list expenses by category (e.g. food, technology), state the date the expense was incurred, and to explain how the expense was caused by the disruption of campus operations.
-Students were asked to submit applications by June 19 if possible so that Pardee RAND could allocate grants based greatest need and the number of students who applied.
+Students were asked to list expenses by category (e.g., technology), state the date the expense was incurred, and to explain how the expense was caused by the disruption of campus operations.

 Pardee RAND distributed funding to students with the aim of providing funding to as many students who applied as possible, as well as to provide funding in greater amounts to students who had incurred large expenses.
-Funding in the first round of funding – from March 16 to June 19 – was capped at $2,000 for large expenses such as loss of On-the-Job-Training project work or childcare, and $300 for smaller expenses such as technology or office equipment purchases, for a total of $2,300 per student.
+Except for cases of financial need, funding in the first round was capped at $2,000 for large expenses such as loss of On-the-Job-Training project work or childcare, and $300 for smaller expenses such as technology or office equipment purchases, for a total of $2,300 per student.

 - Emergency Relief Presentation Slides